-- 1. Patient was personally seen and examined with findings and recommendations outlined by the consulting Attending Practitioner; - 2.
-Patient was personally seen and examined, chart reviewed and case was discussed with the House Staff member, Clinical Fellow, advanced practice registered nurse or physician assistant who also saw and examined the patient.
-Findings and recommendations are outlined by the consulting Attending Practitioner;
+1. "Patient was personally seen and examined, and I discussed the case with the House Staff member, Clinical Fellow, advanced practice registered nurse or physician assistant who also saw and examined the patient.
+I agree with their findings except as noted below."